-It's important to contact us before you start any building work to make sure that you consider any building regulations that may apply.
+It's crucial that you contact us before you start any building work.
+This is to make sure that you consider any building regulations that may apply.

-We have enforcement powers to take legal action against anyone who hasn't applied for the necessary consents for their build.
+We can take legal action against anyone who hasn't applied for the right consents.

 If you do need building regulations approval you'll need to apply to us.
-We'll then check your project at various stages, and when it's finished we'll issue the completion certificates you'll need to show your build complies with regulations.
+We'll then check your project at various stages.
+When it's finished we'll issue the completion certificates you'll need to show your build complies.

-Your building regulations application and completion certificate are important documents, you'll need them if you're planning to sell your property in the future or remortgage it.
-If you don't have the relevant paperwork you won't be able to provide solicitors or estate agents with the documents they'll need during the sale of your property.
+Your building regulations application and completion certificate are vital documents.
+You'll need them if you're planning to sell your property in the future or remortgage it.
+If you don't have the relevant paperwork you won't be able to provide it solicitors or estate agents.
+You'll need these during the sale of your property.

 Retrospective inspections of unauthorised building work

-In most cases we can inspect work that has been carried out to find out if it complies with building regulations.
-This inspection can include opening up building works, for example digging a hole alongside the foundations or removing sections of wall and ceiling.
-You'll be responsible for the cost of this and any remedial work that needs to be done for the building work to be approved.
+In most cases we can inspect work that has been carried out.
+This is to find out if it complies with building regulations.
+The inspection can include opening up building works.
+For example, digging a hole next to the foundations or removing sections of wall and ceiling.
+You'll be liable for the cost of this.
+You'll also need to pay for work that needs to be done for the building work to be approved.

-If it's found to be satisfactory and in compliance with the Building Regulations we can issue a Regularisation Certificate that acts in the same way as a Completion Certificate.
+If it's found to be correct and in compliance with the building regulations, we can issue a regularisation certificate.
+This acts in the same way as a completion certificate.

-If you're buying or selling a house that has had unapproved building work done on it and need a Regularisation Certificate you should fill in our application form.
+If you're buying or selling a house that has had unapproved building work done on it, you'll need a certificate.
+In this case, you should fill in our regularisation of unauthorised building work application form.
 If the works were completed before 11 November 1985 you'll need to contact us.

-You can download a full list of our fees and charges for our services, including inspections here.
+You can see a full list of our building regulation fees and charges for our services.
+This list includes inspections.